pattygcoding/Minecraft-JSON-Generator/README.md

 ## Output Directory Structure

-Generated files are written to the following locations:
+Generated files are written to the following structure:

 resources/
 ├── assets/